sparkz-development/helicone/SYNC_README.md

 This script safely copies the `cost` and `llm-mapper` packages from Helicone to the AI Cost Calculator repository, removing any potential secrets or API keys in the process.

+**Note:** The script does NOT update your Helicone fork from upstream.
+You must do this manually before running the script to ensure you're syncing the latest code.

 ## Running the Sync

 ### Prerequisites